Granville Sharp: Correspondence with Benjamin Rush

 The correspondence between Granville Sharp and Anthony Benezet inspired Benjamin Rush, a physician in Philadelphia who would later become one of the founding fathers, to contact Sharp as well.
 This led to a connection by letter between the two that lasted 36 years.
-In the first letter, written May 1, 1773, Rush attests to the increasing compassion within the colonies towards the suffering of the slaves.
+In the first letter, written on 1 May 1773, Rush attests to the increasing compassion within the colonies towards the suffering of the slaves.
 He makes mention of the clergy publicly arguing that slavery is a violation of both "the laws of nature" and Christian belief.
 This detail is noteworthy because Sharp was of the belief that laws should follow both "the laws of nature" and that which is given in Judeo-Christian scripture.
-Another letter, written February 21, 1774, has Sharp providing Rush with several pamphlets, written by himself and his brothers William and James, to be shared with friends and eventually to Lord Dartmouth.
+Another letter, written on 21 February 1774, has Sharp providing Rush with several pamphlets, written by himself and his brothers William and James, to be shared with friends and eventually to Lord Dartmouth.
 Many similar exchanges of pamphlets occur throughout their correspondence, which allowed them to inspire one another and refine their arguments against slavery.
-The final letter of their correspondence was written June 20, 1809, four years prior to the death of both figures in 1813.
+The final letter of their correspondence was written on 20 June 1809, four years prior to the death of both figures in 1813.